nikhilparla/behavioral-cloning/README.md

   * Trained to 15 epochs
   * loss: 0.0463 - val_loss: 0.0594
   * Much better performance than the non-normalzed model when driven autonomously
+* Normalized values to 0 by sbtracting 0.5
+  * 10 epochs
+  * loss: 5.6755 - val_loss: 4.1779
+  * Not good performance

 ---------------------------------------------------